apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Burning Ship Will Be Towed by Dutch Authorities**
+**Pakistan explosion: Eyewitness describes doomsday scenes**

-You can read more about it [here](https://www.bloomberg.com/news/articles/2023-07-30/dutch-authorities-start-towing-burning-ship-as-smoke-subsides).
+You can read more about it [here](https://www.bbc.com/news/world-asia-66321749).

 ## Requirements
 - Python 3.8